-It’s not enough that the business of Hemp and Cannabis is confusing, so is the difference between the two.
+It’s not enough that the business of Hemp and Cannabis is confusing, the difference between the two is also poorly understood.
 Hemp typically contains a higher concentration of the cannabinoid CBD, and a very low concentration of the psychoactive cannabinoid THC.
-On the contrary, cannabis typically has higher concentrations of THC regardless of the CBD concentrations.
+Cannabis, on the other hand, typically has higher concentrations of THC regardless of the CBD concentrations.
 Hemp is legal in all 50 states, while cannabis is currently illegal under Federal law.

-DKB’s launch of this new cannabis and hemp practice area is not to endorse the use of cannabis, but rather to support a growing industry and make sure companies are conducting business properly.
+DKB’s launch of this new cannabis and hemp practice does not endorse the use of cannabis, but rather supports a growing industry and ensures that companies are conducting business properly.
 DKB currently has clients that operate in the Hemp industry ranging from growers to retail stores.
 The firm also advises multiple cannabis entrepreneurs and start-up companies.

-DKB supports clients in other regulated industries – wineries, liquor stores, and breweries – so there is every expectation that using key learnings from these industries that they can help their cannabis and hemp clients get it right – especially in the area of compliance with State and Federal regulations.
+DKB supports clients in other regulated industries – wineries, liquor stores, and breweries – and expects to use key learnings from those industries to help their cannabis and hemp clients get it right – especially in the area of compliance with State and Federal regulations.

 DKB is headquartered in downtown Rochester, New York, and serves clients across New York State and around the country.
-Those interested in learning more about the cannabis and hemp expertise offered by DKB can visit the firms Website at www.teamdkb.com/hemp.
+Those interested in learning more about the cannabis and hemp expertise offered by DKB can visit the firm’s website at www.teamdkb.com/hemp.
 For important information, and cannabis and hemp industry updates, follow DKB on LinkedIn and Twitter @TeamDKB.
-To arrange a personal meeting with practice-area experts, contact Stephanie Weaver at 585-491-9807 or firstname.lastname@example.org.
+To arrange a personal meeting with practice-area experts, contact Amy Brisson at 585-697-9314 or [email protected].